 This is one of many different terms for what is effectively the same thing.
 ‘Bet’, ‘stake’ and ‘wager’ all mean the amount of cash you risk when predicting an uncertain outcome.
 ‘Bet’ is most commonly used in sports betting, particularly horse racing, but all these terms are in regular use and are mostly interchangeable.

-These are regularly seen on real world slot machines and are almost universally present on online slots.
-On land based slot machines, the ‘nudge’ feature is perhaps the most obvious, whereas with online slots, it is ‘free spins’.
+These are regularly seen on real-world slot machines and are almost universally present in online slots.
+On land-based slot machines, the ‘nudge’ feature is perhaps the most obvious, whereas, with online slots, it is ‘free spins’.
 As online slots have become ever more complex, there are now far more complicated and intricately designed bonus games, many of which involve a whole new game or ‘environment’.

 This is an alternative term for the action of withdrawing your winnings.